meilisearch/meilisearch-rails/README.md

 Book.where('updated_at > ?', 10.minutes.ago).reindex!
 ```

-To delete all your records, use the `clear_index!` class method
+To delete all your records, use the `clear_index!` class method:

 ```ruby
 Book.clear_index!